rubenwardy/minetest_modding_book/chapters/lua.md

 ## Including other Lua Scripts

-You can include Lua scripts from your mod, or another mod like this:
+You can include Lua scripts from your mod or another mod like this:

 {% highlight lua %}
 dofile(minetest.get_modpath("modname") .. "/script.lua")